doushe821/Printf/README.md

 #endif
 ```

-Then you need to compile it with nasm.
+Then you need to compile it with nasm with elf64 format.

 Here's example of a very simple Makefile: